-Music streaming services like Spotify, Apple Music and Amazon Music are great for immediate and easy access to a wide range of style.
+Music streaming services like Spotify and Apple Music are great for immediate and easy access to a wide range of style.
 They also offer pre-selected mood music, so you can simply click through to their ‘Relaxing’ playlists and choose one that suits.
 Bear in mind that if you choose one of the free versions of a streaming service, your playlist is likely to be interrupted by advertisements, which may disturb your massage.

 Be adventurous, rather than opting for the ubiquitous ‘massage music’ often played in beauty spas.
 Synthesised waterfall music is great if you like that sort of thing but we would heartily recommend that you open your mind and consider music from around the world that you may not normally listen to.
 Popular choices include things like sitar music from India, with Ravi Shankar being a particularly successful and internationally acclaimed artist.

 Match the music to the style of massage you have booked.
 Ayurvedic massage goes great with sitar music, Lomi Lomi massage has it’s own special music which you can find online, Thai massage with Thai music has many fans … and so on.

 When we first opened our business in 2009, we found that many customers loved to play various tracks from the popular Buddha Bar compilation albums, and this is still a very popular choice today with many options, including a handful of ‘Best Of’ albums, for you to choose from.

 Do ask your therapist if they will be comfortable with your choice of music.
 A therapist who is enjoying the music is much more likely to express a better energy through her massage to you!